-We are also progressing our early-stage research programs targeting groups of allosteric mutations in kinases relevant to cancer and/or rare genetic diseases that we have developed utilizing our MAP platform.
-Our programs in B-Raf Proto-Oncogene, or BRAF, and fibroblast growth factor receptor, or FGFR, are advancing through lead optimization, and we anticipate filing an IND for each program in 2022.
+We are also progressing our early-stage research programs targeting groups of oncogenic mutations in kinases relevant to cancer and/or rare genetic diseases that we have developed utilizing our MAP drug discovery engine, including our program targeting fibroblast growth factor receptor, or FGFR.
+We anticipate selection of a development candidate for our FGFR program in 2022.